Baskatong Reservoir: History

-The Baskatong Reservoir (Réservoir Baskatong) is an artificial lake in western Quebec, Canada.
-It was formed following the construction of the Mercier Dam (fr) in 1927 and has an area of 413 km^{2}.
+The reservoir was formed following the construction of the Mercier Dam (fr) in 1927 Due to the dam's name, the reservoir was also known as Mercier Reservoir until the name Baskatong Reservoir was made official in 1962.
 Since 2007, a 55 MW generating station is in operation at the site of the dam, the reservoir also being used to control the flow of the Gatineau River for several hydroelectric generating stations downstream.